 Dawson’s father, the son of prosperous tenant farmers, came to Canada from northern Scotland in 1811.
-The 22 year old had traveled to Pictou, NS at the request of a merchant there.
+The 22-year-old had travelled to Pictou, N.S., at the request of a merchant there.
 Eventually, he established his own mercantile business that was flourishing by the time he married in 1818.
-His bride was Mary Rankine of Stirlingshire, Scotland, who had arrived to Nova Scotia with her brother, an agent for wild lands of the province.
-The Dawsons’ first son, William was born in 1820, followed by another son who died of scarlet fever when he was still only a child.
+His bride was Mary Rankine of Stirlingshire, Scotland, who had arrived in Nova Scotia with her brother, an agent for wild lands of the province.
+The Dawsons’ first son, William, was born in 1820, followed by another son who died of scarlet fever when he was still only a child.

 Upon graduating from the Academy, Dawson went on to the University of Edinburgh where he would finally receive formal training in geology.
-His studies there were abruptly cut short by financial problems; he had to return to Pictou after completing only one year.
+His studies there were abruptly cut short by financial problems as he had to return to Pictou after completing only one year.

 Dawson's contributions went well beyond those of a scientific research: he was a lecturer at Dalhousie University, the first Superintendent of Schools in Nova Scotia, and Principal of McGill University.
 During his time there, he helped establish the Peter Redpath Museum of Natural History which houses a large portion of his collection.

 In 1884, Dawson was knighted for his contributions to science, religion and education.
 He died just five years later in Montreal.